Our Account Executive Emily Dove talks about joining the world of work…

-What is life like after university?
+What’s life like after university?
 Well for one it’s not a walk in the park.
 You either feel as if a huge weight is off your shoulders or that the real hard work is only about to begin.

-Although university does not prepare you for the simpler tasks such as mass emailing, admin cover, and filing, these skills can be learnt through work placements and internships.
+Although university does not prepare you for the simpler tasks, such as mass emailing, admin cover, and filing, these skills can be learnt through work placements and internships.
 Experience is key after all.

 Many friends acquired excellent internships at well-known, large companies but they were expected to work unpaid and either find accommodation in the city or commute from home.
-Some people were lucky and had the funds to move closer to their workplace, whilst others faced the dreaded daily commute.
+Some people were lucky and had the funds to move closer to their workplace, while others faced the dreaded daily commute.
 Yet neither person knew whether the experience would lead to future prospects.

-Some employers are beginning to recognise the hardship of graduate employability while others continue to exploit it.
-Another survey highlighted the rise in internships across the UK, leaving a loop hole for companies wanting to employ qualified graduates on low pay or unpaid placements.
+Some employers are beginning to recognise the hardship of graduate employability, while others continue to exploit it.
+Another survey highlighted the rise in internships across the UK, leaving a loophole for companies wanting to employ qualified graduates on low pay or unpaid placements.
 This is due to the volume of graduates competing in the graduate job market and from personal experience it has become increasingly competitive.
-When applying to graduate schemes at large firms the process can be quite harsh, and you may not even hear back from certain employers due to the volume of applications they receive.
+When applying to graduate schemes at large firms the process can be quite harsh and you may not even hear back from certain employers due to the volume of applications they receive.

 Should graduates feel pressured to find work straight after graduation?
 After completing my studies, I worked as a receptionist to fund my trip to Australia in the summer.
-While some argued that I should have applied to the September intake of graduate schemes, I wanted to miss the rush and apply for jobs upon my return in October.
+While some argued that I should’ve applied to the September intake of graduate schemes, I wanted to miss the rush and apply for jobs upon my return in October.

 The most vital ingredients are persistence and determination.
 University and work experience will help you in many ways to learn life skills and further your knowledge in a particular field but having the will to learn and being relentless will take you where you want to go.